internetguru/ansible/README.md

    1. Run Tools / Command Pallette… (`ctrl+shift+p`) / Install Package Control (or just type `ip` and press enter).
    1. Restart (close and run) Sublime Text, wait until Sync Settings plugin is installed.
    1. Run Tools / Command Palette… (`ctrl+shift+p`) / Sync Settings: Download (or just type `download` and press enter).
- - Global vim plugins are not installed
+ - Global Vim plugins are not installed
    1. `sudo vim`
    1. Hit enter as many times as requested until plugins are installed.
    1. Exit vim using `:q` (maybe two times).
- - Remote mouse wakes up the computer.
+ - Wireless mouse wakes up the computer.
- - Favorites are replaced with defaults.
+   - *No sw solution found.
+Turn off your mouse physically if possible.*
  - Keyboard switching mismatch, similar to [a 18.04 bug](https://launchpad.net/bugs/1890875).
    - Solution: Reboot or re-login or restart gnome-shell with `killall -3 gnome-shell` or `Alt+F2`, type `r` and hit `Enter`.
- - Error like `This task (name) has extra params, which is only allowed`.
+ - Error *This task (name) has extra params, which is only allowed*
-   1. Update your Ansible to the latest version, it's a bug.
+   1. Make sure you installed Ansible using pip (see Requirements above).
+   1. You may need to remove the old Ansible version.
-   1. E.g. `sudo rm -rf /usr/lib/python3/dist-packages/ansible/ && sudo pip install -U "ansible"`
+      `sudo rm -rf /usr/lib/python3/dist-packages/ansible/`

 ## Howtos